-- Produce an accurate tally of all students’ grades: two mid-terms, discussion section points, and final exam.
+- Produce an accurate tally of all students’ grades: mid-terms, discussion section points, and final exam.

-- Each semester, attend two meetings with Mr. Elzinga and/or Mr. Coppock and the other TAs.
+- Each semester, attend an average of two mandatory meetings with the professor and the other TAs.

 Application Timeline (approximate):

-- Formal Application by the end of March
+- Formal Application due by the end of March

 - Selection in first week of April